oneapi-src/level-zero-spec/tests/unit_tests/README.md

 - HW specific tests can target specific generations such as **GEN9TEST_F**.
 - Product family specific tests can target specific families such as **SKLTEST_F**.

-**Core driver code**
 Core driver code may reside in this folder from time to time depending on various stages of iterative development.
 Core driver code should ultimately reside in a folder in the base directory.
-Core driver code that happens to be in here should be treated as heavily under development and is not yet available in the core driver library.  **Functionality ready for external usage must be put in the proper core driver library folder**.
+Core driver code that happens to be in here should be treated as heavily under development and is not yet available in the core driver library.  **Functionally ready code intended for external usage must be put in the proper core driver library folder**.

 # Test Samples
 One or more samples may exist in this folder as a proof point of integration and more realistic workloads.
 One such example is [test_sample.cpp](/tests/unit_tests/test_sample.cpp).
 By default it behaves like a ULT.
 Changing configuration settings as demonstrated below allows it to feed a live simulator via TBX or generate an AUB file for offline analysis and testing.